-Prerequisite: Program fees (Estimated \$50)\
+Prerequisite: Program fees\

 Course Description: In Introduction to Cosmetology, students explore careers in the cosmetology industry.
-To prepare for success, students must have academic and technical knowledge and skills relative to the industry.
-Students may begin to earn hours toward state licensing requirements.
+To prepare for success.
+Students must have academic and technical knowledge and sills relative to the industry.
+Students many begin to earn hours toward state licensing requirements.
 Attendance is critical to the earning of the 1000 clock hours of supervised classroom instruction and demonstration needed before students qualify to take the state board test for licensing.
-Lab/Kit/ Uniform supplies fee (approx. \$50) and a \$25 permit fee are required. \Financial assistance may be available to those in need.
+Lab/kit/Uniform supplies fee (estimated \$50) and a \$25 permit fee are required. \Financial assistance may be available if needed.